Skip navigation

 During the procedure:

-• You'll lie down on your side or your stomach, depending on which bone will be used to get the samples.
-Most bone marrow samples are taken from the back of the hip bone, called the iliac crest.
+• You'll lie down on your side or your stomach, depending on which bone will be used for the samples.
+Most bone marrow samples are taken from a bone in the back of your hip, called the iliac crest.
 But other bones may be used.

-• An area of skin over the bone will be cleaned with an antiseptic.
+• The skin over the bone will be cleaned with an antiseptic.

-• You will get an injection (shot) of medicine to numb the skin and the bone underneath.
+• You will get an injection (shot) of medicine to numb your skin and the bone underneath.
 It may sting.

-• When the area is numb, the provider will make a very small incision (cut) in your skin and insert a hollow needle.
+• When the area is numb, your provider will make a very small incision (cut) in your skin and insert a hollow needle.
 You will need to lie very still during the procedure:

-• The bone marrow biopsy uses a special hollow biopsy needle inserted through the same skin opening.
-The provider will twist the needle into the bone to take out a small piece, or core, of bone marrow tissue.
+• For the bone marrow biopsy, your provider inserts a hollow needle into the bone and twists the needle to take out a small piece of bone marrow tissue.
 You may feel some pressure or brief pain while the sample is being taken.

-• After the test, the health care provider will cover your skin with a bandage.
+• After the test, your provider will press on your skin to stop the bleeding and then cover the area with a bandage.

 • If you didn't use medicine to relax or sleep, you'll usually need to stay lying down for about 15 minutes to make sure that the bleeding has stopped.
-Afterwards, you can do your usual activities as soon as you are able.
 If you used medicine to relax or sleep, you'll need to stay longer before you can go home.
-You may also need to rest the next day.

 Will I need to do anything to prepare for the test?

-You'll receive instructions for how to prepare, but be sure to ask your provider any questions you have about the procedure.
+Be sure to ask your provider any questions you may have about the procedure.

 Are there any risks to the test?